zethon/ttvg/docs/lua-dev.md

 ## 6.3 Messages Modal Windows

 The *Messages Modal Window* allows you to display multiple windows of text within the same modal window instances.
+The user moves onto the next message by pressing *Space, but can also quit out early by pressing *Escape*.

 ### `ModalWindow.pushMessage(message)`